 I couldn't have been more wrong.
 I discovered that suffering from an overactive thyroid was hell.
-Not only that, but the side effects of the medication, along with the way the thyroid can swing so easily toward under-functioning, was even worse.
+Not only that, but the side effects of the medication, along with the way the thyroid can swing so easily from overactive to underactive, were even worse.

 An overactive thyroid can start to show up in quite a few ways.
-In fact you may feel really healthy as it can speed up your motor functions and make you rush around feeling full of energy.
-The trouble starts when you notice that you have lost a lot of weight, your eyes seem to be more staring, and your hands start to shake.
+In fact, you may feel really healthy as it can speed up your motor functions and make you rush around feeling full of energy.
+The trouble starts when you notice that you have lost a lot of weight, your vision is off, and your hands start to shake.

 This is caused by the thyroid gland in your neck producing too much of the thyroid hormone.
-It is a bit like the fight and flight stimulation caused by stress.
-And the really bad thing about it, is that it can cause your heart to work too fast, pumping the blood around your system.
+It is a bit like the fight or flight stimulation caused by stress.
+And the really bad thing is that it can cause your heart to work too fast.

-When I was diagnosed with Graves Disease, another word for Hyperthyroid, I was told in no uncertain terms to go home, sit down, and don’t move until the tablets that my doctor was going to give me had kicked in.
+When I was diagnosed with Graves Disease, another word for hyperthyroid, I was told in no uncertain terms to go home, sit down, and don’t move until the prescribed tablets kick in.
 Why?
 Because if I had an accident, and needed surgery, it could kill me!
-Not such and easy going illness, is it now?
+Not such an easygoing illness now, is it?

 Symptoms of Overactive Thyroid